hunterclarke/hunterclarke.me/posts/search-and-distract.md

 Whenever there is a hint of boredom, my brain makes it the primary process.
 It's pretty simple.
 I call it Search and Distract:

 1. Search for a distraction
+2. Find a distraction
-2. Give a reward for the distraction
+3. Get a reward for the distraction
-3. Become bored of the distraction
+4. Become bored of the distraction
-4. Goto 1
+5. Goto 1

 The problem isn't the desire to be entertained.
 Engaging entertainment can be incredibly rewarding and inspiring.